 Organizers Blankenhorn and Dr. William Doherty, a University of Minnesota professor who created the workshop exercises, led the group through three main exercises aimed at helping participants, labeled as either blue or red according to their political leaning, to better understand each other.
 The first exercise consisted of reducing stereotypes, the second had participants listing reservations they had about their party and the third allowed each side to question the other about their beliefs.

-Too often people think in terms of debate and trying to argue their side of the issue, Blankenhorn told TheDCNF.
+Too often people think in terms of debating and trying to argue their side of the issue, Blankenhorn told TheDCNF.
 Doherty created his program specifically to change that desire in people and cause them to focus on hearing the other side rather than debating them.
 One major exercise focused on combating the stereotypes of each group: each side came up with the five biggest stereotypes about themselves, wrote examples that combated them and also searched to see if there was any truth behind the statements.

 “We’re trying to get people to find one another as fellow citizens and to have respect for one another despite disagreements over politics.
 All of our exercises are intended to achieve that goal.
 We’re trying to get them to humanize the other side, so to speak,” Blankenhorn explained to the DCNF.